amocca/wayang-dataset/README.md

 # Wayang Dataset

 This dataset is designed for educational and research purposes, focusing on the classification and study of Wayang characters.
+This dataset was collected with crawling on Google Images and Pinterest platform.
 It includes **8 categories** representing characters from the **Pandawa Lima** and **Punakawan**, namely:

 - **Yudhistira**
 - **Bima**